ryan-moeller/lua-httpd/README.md

 | `:concat(...)`           | Returns `table.concat(self.raw, ...)`             |
 | `:contains_value(value)` | Tests if any element value field equals `value`   |
 | `:find_elements(value)`  | Returns a list of the elements with value `value` |

+Headers are validated and parsed lazily, so headers that are not accessed via `raw`, `elements`, or a convenience method do not get validated or parsed.

 ### Chunked Body Stream